tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

   GO
 ```

-Now that we have another user, let&#8217;s try executing that stored procedure as them;
+Now that we have another user, let's try executing that stored procedure as them;

 ```
   EXECUTE AS USER = 'DbaTasksTest'